 Make sure you book a car before your trip for lower car rental prices.
 You can compare prices for renting a car in Crete on DiscoverCars.com or RentalCars.com.

-Click on the map to get the exact location of the beaches on the south of Crete island
+Simply follow the map to get the exact location of all 5 beaches in Southern Crete.

 Related Guide: Wondering which are the best towns to base yourself in Crete?
 Find out in our Where To Stay in Crete guide.
 We share insider tips on the best places to stay in Crete for families with kids, for a romantic couples getaway, to the best hotels for beautiful beaches and epic nightlife, with or without renting a car.